Rio Rico, Arizona

 Rio Rico is an unincorporated community and census-designated place (CDP) in Santa Cruz County, Arizona, United States.
 The population was 18,962 at the 2010 census.
-The Rio Rico CDP replaced the former CDP's of Rio Rico Northwest, Rio Rico Northeast, Rio Rico Southwest, and Rio Rico Southeast.
+The Rio Rico CDP replaced the former CDPs of Rio Rico Northwest, Rio Rico Northeast, Rio Rico Southwest, and Rio Rico Southeast.

 Geography

 Rio Rico is located in Santa Cruz County, north of Nogales at the confluence of Sonoita Creek and the Santa Cruz River.